MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-exception-handling.md

 #### Default retry policy

 Connector operations that support retry policies use the **Default** policy unless you select a different retry policy.
-For most operations, the default retry policy is the [exponential interval policy](#exponential-interval).
-For several operations, the default policy might be the [fixed interval policy](#fixed-interval) or another retry policy.
+For most operations, the **Default** retry policy is an exponential interval policy that sends up to 4 retries at *exponentially increasing* intervals.
+These intervals scale by 7.5 seconds but are capped between 5 and 45 seconds.
+Several operations use a different **Default** retry policy, such as a fixed interval policy.

 In your workflow definition, the trigger or action definition doesn't explicitly define the default policy, but the following example shows how the default retry policy behaves for the HTTP action: